docsforadobe/after-effects-scripting-guide/docs/properties/property.md

 When true, the property represents one of the separated dimensions for a multidimensional property.
 For example, the X Position property has this attribute set to true.

-#### NOTE
-The original, consolidated, multidimensional property is the “separation leader” and the new, separated, single-dimensional properties are its “separation followers”.
+?> **Note:** The original, consolidated, multidimensional property is the "separation leader" and the new, separated, single-dimensional properties are its "separation followers".

 **Type**